Dere3046/TachibanaSherry_NEXT/README.md

-# Tachibana-Sherry-Generator
+# Tachibana-Sherry-Generator_Android

-A simple tool to generate Meme pics of Tachibana Sherry
+Android version of the Tachibana Sherry meme generator.